plavin/sst-completion/README.md

 memHierarchy  merlin  miranda
 ```

-2. If you've typed the name of an element and hit tab again, it will append a period for you.
-3. If you continue to hit tab, you will be prompted with the names of components and subcomponents in that element.
+2. If you continue to hit tab, you will be prompted with the names of components and subcomponents in that element.
 ```
 $ sst-info miranda.R<TAB><TAB>
 miranda.RandomGenerator  miranda.ReverseSingleStreamGenerator